cicc2012/SDK_S3/README.md

 ### **Step 0: Java Extension in VS Code**
 You can install Extension Pack for Java in VS Code, to set up the build tool.
 In the welcome page after the installation of this extension, you can also install a JDK.

+#### AWS credentials
+You can use the credentials of your AWS root user, or a new IAM user (you can reference [IAM_USER](IAM_USER.md)).
+You can download the access key of your user: you can find the *Security credentials* panel under this user.
+Then click *Create Access Key* to create one: make sure you can see the *access key id* and *secret access key*.
-Once this is done, you can open a teminal, and use the following command to set up your account.
+Once this is done, you can open a terminal, and use the following command to set up your account.
 ```bash
 aws configure
 ```
+In the terminal, you can paste the *access key id* and *secret access key*.

 ### **Step 1: Set Up the Project**

-1. Create a new Java project in your preferred IDE.
+1. Create a new Java project in your IDE, e.g., VS Code.
 2. Add the AWS SDK for Java dependency to your `pom.xml` if using Maven:
 ```xml
 <dependency>